 Try float therapy for the ultimate experience in relaxation.
 A floatation tank, also known as a sensory deprivation tank or isolation tank, is a zero-gravity environment filled with an Epsom salt solution and kept at a temperature mimicking that of your skin.
 Free from all external stimuli, the dark soundproof tank is designed to help your mind and body relax, recover and reset.
-Effortlessly float your troubles away at Imagine Float in Avon, Surrender Wellness Spa in Guilford or PuREST Float in Trumbull.
+Effortlessly float your troubles away at Imagine Float in Avon, or Surrender Wellness Spa in Guilford.

 3. Have a Book-Hunting Adventure, various locations

 Warm up while strolling the shelves of some of the state’s best bookstores.
 “Diary of a Wimpy Kid” author Jeff Kinney opened An Unlikely Story bookstore and café in his hometown, Plainville, as a unique destination to browse books, grab a healthy bite, meet authors and attend community events.
 Dating back to 1825, Boston’s Brattle Book Shop is one of the country’s oldest and largest bookstores, with three floors and an impressive selection of rare and out-of-print editions.
 Mom-and-pop bookshop, Belmont Books in beautiful Belmont boasts over 4,000 square feet of book lovers’ paradise.
 Before you leave, grab a latte and pastry at the Black Bear Café, now open for curbside pickup.